Terms and Conditions

 All players are to provide address and contact details in their profile page to meet with insurance obligations to the Sports Club, notably to be contactable in an emergency.
 Profile details are only accessible to players via their user account and it is the user’s responsibility to ensure that the details are current and to delete any details prior to the account being de-activated when membership expires.

-By creating a user account, all players provide consent to be contacted by the club by email for all matters relating to membership and development of the Squash Club, which can include forwarded emails about related activities and communications from third parties with an interest in the facilities (e.g. Playball, Wandsworth Council, the SRA, etc.).
+By creating a user account, all players provide consent to be contacted by the club by email for all matters relating to membership and development of the Squash Club, which can include forwarded emails about related activities and communications from third parties with an interest in the facilities (e.g. Playball, Wandsworth Council, Surrey SRA, England Squash, etc.).
 Central emails will normally be sent from an email address ending @spencersquash.club @mailjet.spencersquash.club or @bookings.spencersquash.club and may be sent using an email distribution platform.

 By creating a user account and providing a mobile number, the user provides consent for other members to see these details on the leagues and to use the details for contacting fellow members about arranging matches for the leagues.